 Karen represents clients across a host of industries and often in crisis management situations.
-Her clients range from major corporations to prominent business, political and sports figures, including a U.S. Presidential Cabinet Member, senior FBI official, a Corporate CEO and a Big Ten football coach.
+Her clients range from major corporations to prominent business, political and sports figures, including a U.S. Presidential Cabinet Member, a Corporate CEO and a General Counsel, senior FBI official and a Big Ten football coach.
 She has been retained to conduct confidential internal investigations in more than 70 countries and to defend corporations and individuals in government investigations relating to alleged FCPA and OFAC violations, securities and financial fraud, accounting irregularities, environmental crimes, kickbacks, tax fraud, qui tams, misuse of corporate assets, false claims, antitrust, corruption, fraud, whistleblower and “Me Too” claims.
 Her recent experience includes

 - Successfully obtained prosecutorial declinations for companies in significant criminal investigations.

 - Represented numerous companies and individuals in connection with FCPA investigations before the Department of Justice and SEC.
 These large-scale investigations span dozens of countries across the globe.